LeanneCodes/GinTopia_NEW/README.md

 ![image](media/updated-booking-successfully.png)

 * If the user chooses to delete a booking, this can be done in two steps.
 First, they will click the delete button.
 Then a modal will pop up and ask if they’re sure they want to delete the booking.
 If they click yes, the booking is deleted, and they will receive an alert that this action was processed successfully.
-If they click close, then no booking has been deleted.
+If they click close, then no booking has been deleted and the modal will disappear.
 This modal was implemented as defensive programming, so no accidental deletions could be made without the user confirming their actions.

 ![image](media/delete-booking.png)
 (Step 1 – Decide which booking you want to delete and then click “Delete”)